LMCuber/QuickPed/README.md

 As the name suggests, _QuickPed_ should be the first book you take off the shelf when you want to prototype your agent based simulation.
 This philosophy come with some side effects though:
     - As powerful as scripting may be, the absolute last thing I wish upon my worst enemy is inspecting the implementation of a certain _AnyLogic_ `Node` class to find its size and find the correct method to call to change its position, just for it not to work in the end anyway.

-> If the blueprint system isn't expressive enough that it requires scripting, then is it even a good blueprint system?
+> If the blueprint system isn't expressive enough that it requires scripting, is it even a good blueprint system then?
 Food for thought

 - [ ] Built with _optimization_ in mind.